adiaz23/Space-Shooter/README.md

 The game mechanics are:

-- Progress throgh differents waves of enemies
+- Progress through differents waves of enemies
 - Space ship controlled by the player.
 - Two types of enemies.
 - A HUD that shows the player's lives.